|

 Dolls develop as you craft them.
 You start out with one concept and

+it morphs into another one.
 I don't know why I make cloth dolls.
+I

-I do know that I have to.
+do know that I have to.